TL;DR

 The top platforms in 2026 serve different needs:

 - Taskade — Best for teams that want AI agents + automation + project management in one tool.
-From $6/month.
+Free to start.

 - Zapier — Best for connecting a large number of apps with simple rules.
 From $20/month.